maniospas/pygrank/docs/userguide/basics.md

 often require additional processing steps, for example that perform normalization, improve filtering quality in terms of satisfying certain properties, or apply fairness constraints.
-Postptprocessors wrap base filters to modify their outcomes, while the resulting node ranking algorithms are called as if they were still filters.
-The filters can either be supplied to postprocessor constructors, or the postprocessors may be initialized from the rest of their arguments and attached onto filters afterwards with the functional chain pattern `algorithm = filter >> postprocessor`.
+Postprocessors wrap base filters to modify their outcomes, while the resulting node ranking algorithms are called as if they were still filters.
+Filters can either be supplied to postprocessor constructors or attached to them afterwards with the functional chain pattern `algorithm = filter >> postprocessor`.